-This seminal book translates and analyzes thirty-eight memorials to the throne and other documents dealing with important issues of Chinese political economy--water control, mining, grain trade, pawnshops, brewing, and commercial shipping.
-The documents also contain detailed discussions of how the state should control wealth, self-interest, profit, hoarding, and the market; these texts go a long way toward dispelling the notion that economic liberalism is necessarily a Western, "modern" phenomenon.
-Helen Dunstan has succeeded brilliantly in translating and editing the documents and in providing thoughtful and provocative commentary.
+Conflicting Counsels to Confuse the Age translates and analyzes thirty-eight memorials to the throne and other Qing documents dealing with important issues of Chinese political economy, providing thoughtful and provocative commentary.
+Subjects covered by the texts include water control, mining, grain trade, pawnshops, brewing, and commercial shipping.
+The documents also contain detailed discussions of how the state should control wealth, self-interest, profit, hoarding, and the market.